zd4y/discordbot/README.md

 > Note: The Youtube API Key is only required if you want the notifier to work.

-Alternatively, add the environment variables with export from your terminal:
+Alternatively, add the environment variables with export from your terminal (If you are on Windows, use `set` instead):

 ```
 export DISCORD_TOKEN={Your bot's discord token here}